 Besides contacting your host provider, here are several steps you can try to solve this issue:

-1. Install Contact Form 7 for Database to check if Elementor is sending emails or not.
+- Install Contact Form 7 for Database to check if Elementor is sending emails or not.
 Although this is a 3rd party plugin, it should work well for storing the form submissions to the database.
 After installation and activation of the plugin, send a form and go to the plugin’s dashboard to see if the form registered inside the database.

 - Use another email address (it’s possible that your email is being registered as spam).
 To avoid being marked as spam try changing the length (shorter or longer) of your email subject line.